NuLink-network/docs/product/worker_running.md

 **Remark1: You need to [claim](https://testnet.binance.org/faucet-smart) some BNB(test) token for Worker account as gas fee.**

 **Remark2: If you encounter error when starting Worker node,  first please check that the port 9151 has not been occupied by other process.
-If still not working, please check there is only one configration json file in the </path/to/host/machine/directory>**
+If still not working, please check there is only one configuration json file in the </path/to/host/machine/directory>**

 ```shell
 $ docker run --restart on-failure -d \